Having contested three minor Italian rallies since returning to active competition recently, Robert Kubica

 has revealed he is now eyeing "the track".
 The Pole has not yet driven a single seater since returning to health, because the long-term injuries to his right arm make full movement inside the cockpit currently impossible.

-But Kubica, rated as one of the best F1 drivers through his BMW
+But Kubica, rated as one of the best F1 drivers through his BMW and Renault

 career until the end of 2010, has admitted he has targeted a return to F1-style circuit running in the near future.
 "When I think about the future, I see myself 70 per cent on the track and 30 per cent in rallies," he is quoted by Autosprint magazine.

 The 27-year-old announced that he wants to contest a full-time motor racing series "of the highest possible level" in 2013, with a 2014 return to F1 the obvious next target.
 But he insisted: "Talking about F1 now is very premature.
 I'm pretty much starting from scratch.
 Rallies are useful for the adrenaline and the tension, but the track requires more concentration.
 "So I want to switch between the two.
 I am planning a series of tests on tracks," Kubica revealed.
 (GMM)